MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-phone-numbers-readme.md

 #### Phone number types

-Phone numbers come in two types; Geographic and Toll-Free.
-Geographic phone numbers are phone numbers associated with a location, whose area codes are associated with the area code of a geographic location.
-Toll-Free phone numbers are not associated with a location.
+Phone numbers come in three types; Geographic, Toll-Free and Mobile.
+Toll-Free numbers are not associated with a location.
 For example, in the US, toll-free numbers can come with area codes such as 800 or 888.
+Geographic and Mobile phone numbers are phone numbers associated with a location.

-All geographic phone numbers within the same country are grouped into a phone plan group with a Geographic phone number type.
-All Toll-Free phone numbers within the same country are grouped into a phone plan group.
+Phone number types with the same country are grouped into a phone plan group with that phone number type.
+For example all Toll-Free phone numbers within the same country are grouped into a phone plan group.

 #### Searching and acquiring numbers

-Phone numbers can be searched through the search creation API by providing a phone number type (geographic or toll-free), assignment type (person or application), calling and sms capabilities, an area code and quantity of phone numbers.
+Phone numbers can be searched through the search creation API by providing a phone number type (geographic, toll-free or mobile), assignment type (person or application), calling and sms capabilities, an area code and quantity of phone numbers.
 The provided quantity of phone numbers will be reserved for 15 minutes.
 This search of phone numbers can either be cancelled or purchased.
 If the search is cancelled, then the phone numbers will become available to others.
 If the search is purchased, then the phone numbers are acquired for the Azure resource.

 #### Configuring phone numbers